 - Cooling: You can install a pretty simple DIY air conditioning system that connects to a solar generator for extremely hot days.
 Otherwise, solar-powered fans work really well.

 Once you figure out a basic heating and cooling plan, everything else usually falls into place.
 Yes, you still have to think about plumbing, but that’s not nearly as vital.
 If you have a nearby water supply, you can get really creative.

 - Invest in the Right Tools

 - A sharp ax.
-Again, this is a versatile tool that helps you do everything from fell trees to notch lumber to split firewood.
-Read more about How Modern Curtains Can Enhance Your House Beauty.
+Again, this is a versatile tool that helps you do everything from fallen trees to notch lumber to split firewood.

 - A good collection of basic hand tools.
 This includes a hammer, screwdrivers, drills, sledgehammer, utility knife, tape measure, levels, handsaws, and squares.

 - Basic power tools, like a circular saw and jigsaw, are extremely handy and will make much faster work of cutting lumber for framing.